Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Computationally Scalable DISCO Spherical Convolution

 \subsection{Sparse Gradients}

-Deep learning models are typically trained by optimization algorithms that leverage gradient information, where gradients are computed efficiently by automatic differentiation.
+Deep learning models are typically trained by optimization algorithms that use gradients, which are computed efficiently by automatic differentiation.
 However, automatic differentiation of sparse tensor operations that include learnable parameters, as in the DISCO convolution, is not supported either by TensorFlow or PyTorch.
-Thus, we implement custom sparse gradients, as described in Appendix~\ref{app:gradients}.
+Thus, we implement custom sparse gradients (see Appendix~\ref{app:gradients}).